kubeshop/tracetest-cloud-charts/README.md

 Cert Manager is a complete solution for managing certificates in an automated way.
 By default, Tracetest comes preconfigured with a self-signed certificate.
 While this is secure enough for testing, it will create warnings to users accessing the Web UI in most browsers.

-We recommend configuring a production ready [Issuer](https://cert-manager.io/docs/configuration/issuers/) for CertManager to provide the best user experience and security.
+We recommend configuring a production-ready [Issuer](https://cert-manager.io/docs/configuration/issuers/) for CertManager to provide the best user experience and security.

-## Exposure to the internet
+## Exposure to the Internet

 Tracetest doesn't require to be exposed to the public internet.
-However, clients will need to be able to communicate with the tracetest services.
+However, clients will need to be able to communicate with the Tracetest services.
-By clients we mean CLI on developer machines, CI/CD actions, and even the Web UI on users machine.
+By clients we mean CLI on developer machines, CI/CD actions, and even the Web UI on user's machine.

-The simplest solution is to rely on [Kubernetes LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/) to expose the Traefik Proxy that tracetest uses.
+The simplest solution is to rely on [Kubernetes LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/) to expose the Traefik Proxy that Tracetest uses.

-Does this means that your tracetest instance needs to be accessible from the public internet?
+Does this means that your Tracetest instance needs to be accessible from the public internet?
 No!
 Depending on your cloud infrastructure, you can have clusters that are only accessible from the VPC, allowing permitted clients to access via VPN, for example.
 There are endless ways to configure Kubernetes, and it is outside the scope of this documentation.
-We are happy to help you deciding what's the best way to expose your on prem deployment, so feel free to reach us at **ADD LINK TO SLACK COMMUNITY**.
+We are happy to help you deciding what's the best way to expose your on prem deployment, so feel free to reach us at [our Slack](https://dub.sh/tracetest-community).

-## Doing a Test Run.
+## Executing a Test Run

-It's very likely that you want to do a quick test run without dealing with all the complexities of a production level Kuberentes deployment.
+You likely want to do a quick test run without dealing with all the complexities of a production-level Kuberentes deployment.
-We provide a script that you can use to run Tracetest OnPrem locally on you machine.
+We provide a script that you can use to run Tracetest OnPrem locally on your machine.
 The only prerequisite is that you have [kind](https://kind.sigs.k8s.io/) and [helm](https://helm.sh/docs/intro/install/) installed.

 You can then run the following command:
 ```sh
 curl -sSL https://raw.githubusercontent.com/kubeshop/tracetest-cloud-charts/main/scripts/setup_kind_cluster.sh | bash -- --install-install-demo
 ```

-You need to add the following lines to your hosts file to access Tracetest:
+You need to add the following lines to your `/etc/hosts` file to access Tracetest:
 ```sh
 sudo sh -c 'echo "127.0.0.1 tracetest.localdev" >> /etc/hosts'
 sudo sh -c 'echo "127.0.0.1 pokeshop.localdev" >> /etc/hosts'